Volcanica Coffee: Third Wave’s Favorite Gourmet?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Ethiopian Yirgacheffe Coffee

 The next piece of the Coffee Lover’s Box is the delightful Ethiopian Yirgacheffe.
-These beans are also labelled as a medium roast, but the beans looked a little lighter than the other ones we received.
-However, this variation is likely due to regional differences in bean coloration more than any significant differences in roast.
+These beans are also labeled as a medium roast, but the beans looked a little lighter than the other ones we received.
+However, this variation is likely due to regional differences in bean coloration more than any significant differences in the roast.